 [Disclaimer: The team at A2X are happy to provide users with technical assistance in applying tax rules to their A2X setup.
 We are not Tax Advisors and so our advice and suggestions on the application of tax rules cannot be construed as tax advice.
 We highly recommend that users seek advice from qualified accountants for their tax compliance.]

 Zero VAT rated products

 Most sellers will typically sell products with a single tax rate, but in some situations a business may sell products at several rates.
-The introduction of a second tax rate can make things a little more complicated.
+Below are the guidelines on how to set A2X up, when a second tax rate is introduced.

 For example, baby clothes are zero rated for VAT in the UK.

 There are 3 main steps to set up when you have different VAT rates to apply:

 Step 1 - Invoice Settings - group by product type

 Invoice Settings should be set to ‘Group Sales by Product Type’ if you have variable rates based on product category such as baby clothes in this example.

 Step 2 - Product types - set your SKU groups